-By Dr Natasha Andreadis, Fertility Specialist at City Fertility Sydney CBD
+By Dr Natasha Andreadis, fertility specialist at City Fertility Sydney CBD

 Fertility specialists will commonly request an Anti-Mullerian Hormone (AMH) blood test as one of the first medical assessments for new patients.

-Importantly, the results of an AMH test is best interpreted by a fertility specialist, and the gold standard test to determine egg reserve is an antral follicle count (AFC) – a transvaginal ultrasound that counts ovarian antral follicles.
+Importantly, the results of an AMH test are best interpreted by a fertility specialist, and the gold standard test to determine egg reserve is an antral follicle count (AFC) – a transvaginal ultrasound that counts ovarian antral follicles.
 An AFC is done ideally in the first half of a woman’s cycle, before ovulation.

 What is the Anti-Mullerian Hormone (AMH)?

-The anti-Mullerian hormone is produced by the small follicles in the ovary which have not yet begun to develop into mature eggs or ova.
+The anti-Mullerian hormone is produced by the small follicles in the ovary, which have not yet begun to develop into mature eggs or ova.
 These early developing follicles are called antral and pre-antral follicles.

-The amount of AMH in the blood usually remains constant until the age of 25 then begins to decline.
+The amount of AMH in the blood usually remains constant until the age of 25, then begins to decline.
 A steady decline of AMH occurs from the age of 35 until it becomes unmeasurable at menopause.

 AMH testing for fertility status

-Your doctor may recommend an AMH test if: you are having ongoing trouble falling pregnant; you are wanting to delay childbirth and are under 35 years old; or you are concerned about medical conditions that may have an impact on your fertility like a family history of premature menopause, multiple operations on the ovaries, chemotherapy, endometriosis, or polycystic ovarian syndrome.
+- You are concerned about medical conditions that may have an impact on your fertility, like a family history of premature menopause, multiple operations on the ovaries, chemotherapy, endometriosis, or polycystic ovarian syndrome.

 AMH testing for response to fertility treatment

-What the results can indicate?
+What can the results indicate?

 A low ovarian reserve result may indicate:

-- it may be better to consider your options for starting a family sooner rather than later
+- It may be better to consider your options for starting a family sooner rather than later

 A high ovarian reserve level may indicate:

-- polycystic ovaries: people with PCOS have high levels of AMH (often above the 97.5 percentile for age), which should drop with appropriate treatment
+- Polycystic ovaries: people with PCOS have high levels of AMH (often above the 97.5 percentile for age), which should drop with appropriate treatment

 The AMH blood test can be performed at any time throughout the menstrual cycle.